skandavaidyanath/website/content/project/usc-ict/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-This project is currently in progress and a research paper is in preparation.
-I will attach the code, the slides and the paper once it has been published.
+Developed a policy to control a swarm of drones that attempts to negotiate with and save civilians from a forest fire and achieved a success rate of over 95% on the task.
 This project was done under the guidance of [Prof. Kallirroi Georgila](http://people.ict.usc.edu/~kgeorgila/) and [Prof. David Traum](http://ict.usc.edu/profile/david-traum/).